corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ```

 {{% important %}}
-Important: If the adminListener is present in the config it means that the service should only be used via Admin RPC.
+If the `adminListener` property is present in the configuration, this means that the service must only be used via Admin RPC.
+In this case, the `shell` configuration property will be disabled.
+The `shell` and `adminListener` properties cannot be used in the configuration at the same time.
 {{% /important %}}

 ## Obfuscated configuration files